ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

     - Summary measures such as mean exposure or proportions below a threshold can be simulation outputs.
 Interactive sims can verify risk exposure standard deviation, look at spread, or check for outliers.
     -
   * - V&V for Events with Multiple Risk Factors
-    - Strafiying event rates by many risk factors might not be computationally feasible; you can verify risk effects by calculating the event rate at the simulant level.
+    - Stratifying event rates by many risk factors might not be computationally feasible; you can verify risk effects by calculating the event rate at the simulant level.
     -
-  * - V&V for Continuous Relative Risks
+  * - V&V for Relative Risks based on Continuous Risks
-    - For continuous risk effects, simulant level data is needed to validate risk and outcome rates.
+    - For continuous risks with risk effects, simulant level data is needed to validate risk and outcome rates.
     -
   * - Check for Simulant Level Continuity
     - Can check that simulant values which are not meant to change, remain constant over time (example: propensities)
     -
   * - Debugging
     - This is very general, but simulant level data can be helpful in finding potential issues.
 Some examples include: propensity drift over time or finding problematic outliers.
+You can also "remove" parts of the sim to see where a problem might be.
     -
   * - Primary Output Graphs
     - Creating visualizations when individual data is needed - such as simulant interactions with healthcare or continuous risk factor spreads over time.